 I’d recommend visiting the two most popular blue lagoons (this one and this one) if you have the time but if you can only visit one, make sure you go to the less popular one (but heck, both can easily be visited in a day and it’s one of the must-see Vang Vieng attractions.

 There’s also a new one called the Blue Lagoon 3, which is a man-made concrete “lagoon” (it’s a pool) and cost 10k to get in.
 Although, according some reviews the road to this Vang Vieng lagoons can be difficult to navigate — but that’s pretty much standard with any Laos countryside road, so what can ya do?

-This is a good time to mention, if you’re thinking of doing some tubing and partying in Vang Vieng (which you most likely will be), consider getting travel insurance — even if you’re already traveling!
-World Nomads travel insurance is my absolute favorite.
-You can click here to visit their website to get a quote OR click here to check out my page on why I trust World Nomads to have my back.
+This is a good time to mention, if you’re thinking of doing some tubing and partying in Vang Vieng (which you most likely will be), get travel insurance — even if you’re already traveling!
+World Nomads or SafetyWing are my favs.
+World Nomads is comprehensive coverage, whereas SafetyWing is super affordable.